 “Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it; they just saw something and connected the dots.
 It seemed obvious to them after a while.”

-Over the years, through our coaching practice and premium course, Angel and I have spoken with dozens of entrepreneurs, artists, and creative types about their unique rituals and routines.
-The really nice thing is that we often learn just as much from our clients as they do from us.
-They tell us about some of the most incredibly creative ideas and projects imaginable, and we teach them how to fine-tune the process of getting from where they are to where they want to be.
-A good coach/client relationship is truly a win-win.
+Over the past 15 years, through our coaching practice and live events, Angel and I have spoken with hundreds of entrepreneurs, artists, and creative types about their unique daily rituals and routines.
+The truly nice thing is that we often learn just as much from our clients as they do from us.
+They tell us about some of the most incredibly creative ideas and projects imaginable, and we help them fine-tune the process of getting from where they are to where they want to be.
+A good coach-client relationship is truly win-win.

-Today, I want to share seven of the most common rituals we’ve seen repeated by the most creative people we’ve worked with.
+Today, I want to share seven of the most common and prolific rituals and routines we’ve seen repeated by the most creative people we’ve worked with over the years…

-It’s often said that creativity can’t be contained.
-That creative inspiration and ideas arise suddenly out of nowhere and then fail to show up when we need them most.
-And while that may be true for a specific idea, when you look at the broader picture, you realize that sustained creativity – having lots of creative ideas over time – doesn’t come from a flash of brilliance or a single moment of inspiration.
-It comes from a consistent set of rituals that serve as the bedrock for getting remarkable things done.
+It’s often said that creativity can’t be contained — that creative inspiration and ideas arise suddenly out of nowhere and then fail to show up when we need them most.
+And while that may be true to an extent, when you look at the broader picture you realize that sustained creativity — having lots of creative ideas over time — doesn’t come from a flash of brilliance or a single moment of inspiration.
+It comes from a consistent set of rituals and routines that serve as the bedrock for getting remarkable things done:

 1. Engage deeply in meaningful pursuits.